Last Updated on 14 January 2026 by Cycloscope

 During masked performances, women and children often run into homes when a Nyau mask threatens them, as masks are worn only by male-initiated members of society and represent male knowledge.

-At the time of the exhibition and in the rituals, the masked dancers Nyau are considered spirits of the dead.
-As spirits, they can act with impunity and there have been attacks and deaths during traditional ceremonies in Malawi in the past.
+At the time of the exhibition and during the rituals, the masked dancers, the Nyau, are considered the spirits of the dead.
+As spirits, they can act with impunity, and there have been attacks and deaths during traditional ceremonies in Malawi in the past.

 The dances of the Nyau involve intricate footwork, jumps, acrobatics, mimed fights, and the casting of dust in the air.
-Dancers respond to certain rhythms and drum calls based on the type of mask or character.
+Dancers respond to specific rhythms and drum calls, depending on the type of mask or character.

-Although it may be considered a popular dance by many, this is certainly not the case; The Gule Wamkulu should rather be considered a religious dance since its function is to communicate with the ancestral world.
+Although it may be considered a popular dance by many, this is certainly not the case; the Gule Wamkulu should rather be regarded as a religious dance, as its function is to communicate with the ancestral world.

-In 2005, Gule Wamkulu was ranked as one of the 90 masterpieces of the oral and intangible heritage of humanity, a UNESCO program for the conservation of intangible cultural heritage.
+In 2005, Gule Wamkulu was ranked among the 90 masterpieces of the oral and intangible heritage of humanity, under a UNESCO program for the conservation of intangible cultural heritage.

 The traditional Malawian Gule Wamkulu dance is also known as pemphero lathu lalikulu la mizimu (“a great prayer for our ancestors”) or gulu la anamwaliri (“ancestor dance”).

-In the dance/ceremony we saw, the masks and costumes are inside a circle made up of the people of the village, the position of the people in the circle reflects the role in the society.
+In the dance/ceremony we saw, the masks and costumes are within a circle formed by the village’s people; the positions of the people in the circle reflect their roles in society.

 Some masks took sand from the ground and cast it to the spectators, in the front row there were the children, who ran away and then returned to their initial position.